sambit77/DesignPatterns/README.md

 #### 2. Strategy Design Pattern: <br>

-`TUse different variants of an algorithm within an object and be able to switch from one algorithm to another during runtime.` <br>
+`Use different variants of an algorithm within an object and be able to switch from one algorithm to another during runtime.` <br>

 #### 3. Command Design Pattern: <br>